 - Free diabetic supplies: In addition to the coverage you get through Medicare, free diabetic supplies may be available through manufacturers or through nonprofit assistance programs.
 For example, Accu-Chek offers free glucose meters.
 Some restrictions may apply, and we recommend checking that your Medicare plan will cover the test strips of the free glucose meter.

-- Cheap insulin: Anyone can get cheap insulin by choosing a Medicare plan that participates in the Insulin Savings Program.
-Those who meet the financial requirements can get even cheaper copayments for insulin through the Medicare Extra Help program.
+- Cheap insulin: For 2022, anyone can get cheap insulin by choosing a Medicare plan that participates in the Insulin Savings Program.
+In 2023, insulin copays will be capped at $35 per month as a result of a wide-reaching federal bill.